Nuno-Jesus/Make-A-Make/README.md

 $(strip string)
 ```

 Removes both leading and trailing whitespaces.
-If multiple whitespaces between strings are condensed into a single whitespace.
+Multiple whitespaces between strings are condensed into a single space.

 Here's an example ([code/17-strip-example](code/17-strip-example)):